kas-lab/mirte_playground/docs/source/mirte_rebet.md

 Pro tip!
 You can open multiple terminals into the docker container using the `docker exec -it mirte_playground bash` command in your system's terminal.
 ```

-Once again, open the `qrs_sleep.xml` file from before.
+This, open the `adap_qrs.xml` file adjacent to the other trees from before.
 In the menu on the bottom left, you can select various BT nodes, including those you have just been defining.

 ```{warning}
 If you added new ports to or changed existing ports of your decorators at any point, please ask Elvin to help you adjust the files to work with Groot properly.
 ```

 1. Define a new tree (right-click in the project view on the left) which makes use of multiple `NavigateToPose` actions and the decorator nodes in tandem.
 The `action_name` port for `NavigateToPose` is `navigate_to_pose`.
 The format for poses is interpreted as the xyz of the position followed by the xyzw of the rotation.
 You should separate the parts by semicolons like this: `-8.0;1.7;0;0;0;0;0;`.
-When you are done, right-click your new tree and press "set as the main tree to execute."
-Then save your work.

 We recommend adding a Sleep action node of a few seconds as the first in your tree, to give you time to make sure everything is ready before the tree starts executing.